 Here’s one way to think about how credit scores work: Realize that applying for credit is worrisome to the banks.
 Why do you need money?
 Will you be able to pay it back?
 Applying for too many cards at once looks desperate.
 But once your good habits are demonstrated by a few on-time payments, the fact that you have open accounts and available credit begins to look like an asset.
 Because you have earned those early offers of credit, future banks may feel more confident to extend additional credit.

 Just remember: it takes years to develop that trust and can be lost overnight.
 I have never missed a payment.
 I have almost always paid my bills in full each month.
 I hold on to my cards for years and pay my annual fees.
 The benefits of travel credit cards are worth it.
 But bad marks on your credit report can take years to be erased.
 It’s not worth the risk if you have poor or marginal credit or will be applying for a mortgage or car loan in the near future.

 Interested in applying for a new travel rewards credit card?
-Check out over a dozen credit cards that represent the best of the best, with generous sign-up bonuses for your favorite airlines and hotels.
-You can also review and apply some great rewards cards using the CardMatch link below:
+Check out dozens of credit cards that represent the best of the best, with generous sign-up bonuses for your favorite airlines and hotels.
+Click on the banner below, and then select “Travel and Rewards” from the top menu.